|Head of Science|

 All pupils follow the WJEC GCSE Science specification during Year 9.
 Pupils are set in groups based on prior attainment and teacher assessed levels.
 The cohort is divided into two halves with 6 sets in each half.
 Class sizes will be smaller in the lower sets to increase the teacher to pupil ratio.
 Regular assessment and monitoring of performance may result in pupils moving groups to ensure appropriate levels of support.
 No external examinations or decisions on tier entry will be taken during Year 9.
 Assessment data will be used to select the appropriate course that pupils will follow in Year 10.

 The Separate Science qualifications in Biology, Chemistry and Physics each consist of two units with external examinations taken at the end of Year 10 and 11.
-One controlled assessment task for each qualification is taken in the spring term of Year 11 and is externally marked.
+One practical examination task for each qualification is taken in the spring term of Year 11 and is externally marked.
 No examinations are available in January, but pupils are able to resit the first unit at the end of Year 11.

 This will result in three GCSE qualifications in Biology, Chemistry and Physics.